-- First €85,430 three per cent;
+- First €85,430 3 per cent;

-- Between €85,430 and €170,860 five per cent; and
+- Between €85,430 and €170,860 5 per cent; and

-- Above €170,860 eight per cent.
+- Above €170,860 8 per cent.

 No transfer fees are payable in respect of company reorganizations.
 Exemptions and reductions are available in respect of transfers between family members, and between family members and family companies.
+A temporary waiver or reduction of transfer fees is available on certain properties until June 2012.